Print Page | Contact Us | Sign In | Register

 In your request, be sure to write "Constituent Requesting Meeting" as the subject line.
 Most officials are busy and cannot meet with people who live in other districts.
 Then write your request, including these points:

-- I'd (or we'd) like to schedule a brief virtual meeting to talk about 2025 legislation related to home care.
+• I'd (or we'd) like to schedule a brief virtual/in-person meeting to talk about 2026 legislation related to home care.

 Legislators are open to virtual meetings if in person is not an option and will generally accept your invitation to use Zoom, Microsoft Teams, or other platform.
 If you have not arranged a virtual meeting before, you can learn more: